Looking for some unusual things to do in Paris? Some super snazzy hidden gems in Paris that you’ve never seen before?

 The Conciergerie is one of those dank, dark, and strangely fascinating places that you would only find in Paris.

-The Conciergerie provides a fascinating look at the lives of the people who were imprisoned here and the conditions of their imprisonment.
+Therefore, the Conciergerie provides a fascinating look at the lives of the people who were imprisoned here and the conditions of their imprisonment.
+AKA not good.

 Address: 2 Boulevard du Palais, 75001 Paris, France

 Hours: Open every day from 9:30 am to 6:00 pm.

 Price: Tickets are € 9 for adults and € 7 for reduced admission.

 Nearest Metro Station: Located near the Cité metro station along line number 4.

 13. Enjoy a 19th century Paris Pastry Tasting and Literature Walk!